hmdc/fasrc-ondemand-loop/.github/ISSUE_TEMPLATE/deployment_build.md

     - The workflow will comment with the result of the build publication and deployment marking, including a link to the workflow run.
     - Close this issue once the production deployment is complete and verified.

-_Only authorized users can execute the slash commands above._
+_Only authorized users in `.github/workflows/slash_command_listener.yml` can execute the slash commands above._